sbudaev/AHA-R1/simulation/RESULTS.md

 ## Basic results ##

 The agents evolving over one hundred generations exhibit a steadily increasing growth.
-The number of agents that wrew at the end of each generation showed a steady increasing pattern.
+The number of agents that were at the end of each generation showed a steady increasing pattern.
 The number of agents that were alive at the end of each generation reduced initially (up to generation 60), but started to rise with further generations (after generation 80).